quinnandrews/spring-local-postgresql/README.md

 }
 ```

-Or, alternatively, your integration tests can ignore `LocalApplication.class` and enable the embedded PostgreSQL by using `@EnableLocalPostgreSQL`:
+Or, alternatively, your integration tests can include the embedded PostgreSQL directly by using `@EnableLocalPostgreSQL` (NOTE: You may need to declare the Application Class in your main source using `classes` attribute to avoid conflicts):
 ```java
 @EnableLocalPostgreSQL
 @ActiveProfiles("test")